danieldavidraj/Timetable_Generator/README.md

 A timetable generator application which can be used to generate timetables for schools, colleges for each class for 5 days in a week by providing respective csv files.

 ## Features :
-* Generates timetables for each class in the csv file
+* Generates timetables for each class in the csv file.
-* Teachers can see their personal timetables
+* Teachers can see their personal timetables.
-* Teachers wont be allotted to the same slot in the same day
+* Teachers wont be allotted the same slot on the same day.
-* Optimizes the process to finish within limited slots using <b>Graph Coloring</b>
+* Optimizes the process to finish within limited slots using <b>Graph Coloring.</b>

 ## Algorithm :
 * <b>Graph Coloring</b> Algorithm to avoid conflicts like teachers being assigned courses at the same time and day.